veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/grid-list.md

 ## Overview
-This is component which allows us to create a container of list of particular rows and columns.The column will contain the attribute and the row will contain the data of the particular attribute.And the list will be generated.
+This is component which allows us to create a container of list of particular rows and columns.
+The column will contain the attribute and the row will contain the data of the particular attribute, and the output will be a list.
 It must specify a cols attribute which sets the number of columns in the grid.
 The number of rows will be automatically determined based on the number of columns and the number of items.

 ## Usage
-It is a container of list which has user defined layout.
-So the layout will be set by the user, and according to that layout the list item will be placed inside that layout.
+It is a container of list which has user defined layout, the layout will be set by the user, w.r.to that layout a list item will be placed inside that layout.

 ### How to use
-Drag and drop a grid list component and set the attributes such as style, class,cols,gutterSize,rowHeight how it should be displayed and according to that the list item will be displayed on the screen.
+Drag and drop a grid list component and set the attributes such as style, class, cols, gutterSize, rowHeight.
+Based on the values for the attributes, the list item will be displayed on the screen.

 ### Example
 **Display a grid list component with a grid-tile component and under that 3 items.**
-- Drag and drop a grid list component.and fill the attribute (such as cols=4) so four columns will be there, row height will be the height of the row (such as rowHeight=100px).
+- Drag and drop a grid list component and fill the attribute (such as cols = 4) the number of columns depends on this value and row height will be the height of the row (such as rowHeight=100px).
 - Drag and drop a grid tile component inside a grid list.
 It contains attribute such as colspan,rowspan,ngfor and label.
 **colspan-** Allows a single table cell to span the width of more than one cell or column.
 So in this case give colspan=1
   **rowspan-** Allows a single table cell to span the height of more than one cell or row.
 Give rowspan=1
- **Label-** This attribute contains the data of the cell that will be stored inside the row.Which will be displayed as a list item.
+ **Label-** This attribute contains the data of the cell that will be stored inside the row, to be displayed as a list item.
 **ngFor-** This attribute is used to iterate through the list item which is stored in the object.
 It will iterate through each item and display that data.
 ```sh
 Displaylist.html file